matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 ### Events in Netty

-- Client requesting for a new connection is treated as an event.
+- Client requesting for a new connection treated as an event.
-- Client requesting for data is treated as an event.
+- Client requesting for data treated as an event.
-- Client posting for data is treated as an event.
+- Client posting for data treated as an event.
-- Errors are treated as event.
+- Errors treated as event.

 ### Netty - Channel